yekta/banano-website/content/testimonials.md

 ### HALP!
 I, need, more, Bananos!
 Addicted.
 Feelsgoodman 😎

-### Sold my house and took a second mortgage (neighbours house) to buy more bananos.
+### Sold my house & took a second mortgage (neighbours house) to buy more bananos.
 WTB 💰

 ### Banano saved our marriage! 👰🤵